Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Bounds under Weaker Easiness Conditions

-\end{lemma} Based on this theorem it is now easy to prove analogues of Theorem~\ref{thm:firstriskbound}.
+In particular, if $(P,\ell, \cF)$ satisfies the $(u,c)$-witness condition then (\ref{eq:rklsimplegrip-b}) holds for all $f \in \cF$. \end{lemma} Based on this lemma it is now easy to prove analogues of Theorem~\ref{thm:firstriskbound}.
 Below we first present our second main result, an excess risk bound that holds under the basic witness condition.
-The result allows unbounded and heavy-tailed losses but is only useful when the excess risk is bounded, i.e.~$\sup_{f \in \cF} \ \E[\xsloss{f}] < \infty$, because for unbounded risk, the required $(u,c)$-witness condition is excessively strong; see Section~\ref{sec:main-unbounded}.
-The only difference between the following theorem and Theorem~\ref{thm:firstriskbound} is the replacement of the $\bar\eta$-central condition by either of the weak easiness conditions, and, for the $v$-PPC-case, the weakening of the conclusion to an in-expectation result rather than an ESI-result. \begin{theorem}[Excess Risk Bound - Bounded Excess Risk Case] Let $\dol$ be an arbitrary learning algorithm based on $\cF$.
+The result allows unbounded and heavy-tailed losses but is only useful when the excess risk is bounded; see Section~\ref{sec:main-unbounded}. \begin{theorem}[Excess Risk Bound - Bounded Excess Risk Case] Let $\dolest$ be an arbitrary learning algorithm based on $\cF$.
 Assume that $\smtuple$ satisfies the $(u,c)$-witness condition (\ref{eqn:emp-witness-badness-simple}).
-Let $c'_{2u} = \frac{1}{c} \frac{2 \eta u + 1}{1 - \frac{2 \eta}{v(\epsilon)}}$.
-Then, with information complexity $\rsc$ as in (\ref{eqn:rsc}), under the $v$-central condition, for any $\eta < \frac{v(\epsilon)}{2}$:
+Let $c'_{u}$ be as in Lemma~\ref{lem:renyi-to-kl-grip-b}.
+Then under the $v$-PPC condition, for any $\eta < \frac{v(\epsilon)}{2}$,